 This is a Sponsored post written by me on behalf of TABASCO® Original Red.
 All opinions are 100% mine.

-I love a good stuffed pepper recipe, but my husband seems to have adverse reactions to green bell peppers.
+I love a good stuffed pepper recipe (like these Enchilada Stuffed Peppers), but my husband seems to have adverse reactions to green bell peppers.
 However, I’ve been able to successfully use yellow, orange and red bell peppers without any problems.
 As you may already know, colorful bell peppers are actually the fully ripened version of a green pepper.
 So there’s something going on with unripened (green) bell peppers that just won’t jive with hubby’s inner being.
 I prepared both green and red bell peppers to please the masses, and we had company that night.

 This is a chili loving family; some like it hot, some do not.
 I like extra kick in my dishes as does my oldest son.
 My husband and one of my other kids are in the mid-spicy range, and the other two kids are on the mild side.
 That can make it pretty tricky to get just the right amount of spice in a finished dish!
 When I came up with these chili and cornbread stuffed peppers, I figured out the perfect solution for each of us.
 After preparing the chili and spooning it into each pepper, I added just the right amount of TABASCO® Original Red sauce according to each person’s taste.
 The trick is keeping track of whose is whose in the pan!
 Adding the sauce was a perfect solution and made everyone happy. :)